-Only by understanding its real cost rates can practices put together a sensible fee bid, urges Michael Holmes, a financial consultant and former Finance Director at Grimshaw.
+Only by understanding its real cost rates can practices put together a sensible fee bid, urges Michael Holmes, Associate Director at Whitemoor Davis and former Finance Director at Grimshaw

 The Fee Calculator allows practices to input baseline data including salaries, overheads and, crucially, properly calculated staff cost rates.
 Combining this data with a project profile then allows the Fee Calculator to generate fee calculations.